Spirals and Beyond: Competitive Plane Search with Multi-Speed Agents: Searching the Plane with Unit-Speed Agents

+The logarithmic spiral guarantees that the distance of newly exposed points from the origin grows proportionally to the length of the trajectory.
+This property is necessary and sufficient for achieving a constant search cost.
+Using the same expansion factor across agents further guarantees that trajectories do not overlap.

 Algorithm~\ref{algo: uniform spiral trajectory} is depicted in Figure~\ref{fig: uniform spiral}.
 The execution of the algorithm begins at $t \to -\infty$.
 The condition $k > 0$ is necessary for correctness, ensuring that every point in the plane is eventually exposed.
-The following lemma establishes that Algorithm~\ref{algo: uniform spiral trajectory} is indeed a feasible search strategy.
+For any fixed parameter value $t$, all agents have the same distance $e^{kt}$ from the origin, while their angular separation is exactly $2\pi/n$.
+Consequently, at every snapshot of the algorithm, all agents lie on a common circle and their positions form a regular $n$-gon (up to rotation and scaling as $t$ varies).